-Access to your Cloud Bigtable tables is controlled by your Google Cloud project and the Cloud Identity and Access Management roles that you assign to users.
-For example, you can assign Cloud IAM roles that prevent individual users from reading from tables, writing to tables, or creating new instances.
-If someone does not have access to your project or does not have a Cloud IAM role with appropriate permissions for Cloud Bigtable, they cannot access any of your tables.
+Access to your Bigtable tables is controlled by your Google Cloud project and the Identity and Access Management (IAM) roles that you assign to users.
+For example, you can assign IAM roles that prevent individual users from reading from tables, writing to tables, or creating new instances.
+If someone does not have access to your project or does not have an IAM role with appropriate permissions for Bigtable, they cannot access any of your tables.

-You can manage security at the project level and instance level.
-Cloud Bigtable does not support table-level, row-level, column-level, or cell-level security restrictions.
+You can manage security at the project, instance, and table levels.
+Bigtable does not support row-level, column-level, or cell-level security restrictions.

 Other storage and database options

-Cloud Bigtable is not a relational database.
+Bigtable is not a relational database.
 It does not support SQL queries, joins, or multi-row transactions.
-Cloud Bigtable is not a good solution for storing less than 1 TB of data.

 - If you need full SQL support for an online transaction processing (OLTP) system, consider Cloud Spanner or Cloud SQL.